 - a dangerous occurrence at a well, other than a water well

 - a dangerous occurrence at a pipeline

 If you are self employed and working on a client’s premises, your client should report the accident or occurrence.

 If however, you are working on your own premises, you should make the report.
 Do so online.

 How do I make a report?

-From April 2001, there is an Incident report centre designed to be the first point of contact for all accidents.
+There is an Incident report centre designed to be the first point of contact for all accidents.

 What must I record?

 As well as making the report, you must keep a record of any incidents for three years.
 The details you must record are:

 - the date, time and place to the accident